xiam2359/summer-plan/stay-home/start-assignment-early/start-assignment-early.md

 Excellent, you have handed the assignment in a couple of days before the deadline.
-Mr.Mueller gives you a title of”scholar award” or gift card.
+Mr.Mueller gives you a title of”scholar award” and reward opportunity or gift card.
 [gift](gift-card/gift.md)
 [oppurtunites](opportunity/opport.md)
 ![finish](../../picture/start.jpg)